E. A. Wright lives in the New York City area, but the West Coast is home. Her passions include words, flowers, hiking, and music.

 Below, I've included several maps highlighting various gardens and particular clusters of flowers within Central Park.

-While there's pleasure in exploring the huge park just by wandering, sometimes, especially when the weather's still chancy and the days aren't yet long, it helps to know exactly where you're going to see get to the sights you planned to see.
+While there's pleasure in exploring the huge park just by wandering, sometimes, especially when the weather's still chancy and the days aren't yet long, it helps to know exactly where you're going to see and get to the sights you planned to see.
 The maps below aren't a guide to traditional tourist spots in the park; instead, they're a detailed guide to its flowers.
 In some cases, I've tried to mark individual plants, or groups of plants, with approximate latitude and longitude coordinates.

 The maps aren't perfectly precise, nor are they complete.
 I didn't mark any azaleas, for instance.
 And just because I've designated a spot as a good place for tulips, don't think that's the only place in Central Park to find those flowers.